 The BOLT Initiative is a competitive, invitation-only curriculum, open to individuals/teams trained through the Singapore Biodesign process.
 The program provides mentoring and networking to the selected teams to assist them with advancing their innovation toward delivery to patients and their families.
 Each year, one of the selected teams may participate in an in-person mentoring experience in the Silicon Valley.

 Stanford Byers Center for Biodesign

 There has been a long-standing affiliation between our two organizations as we are both dedicated to accelerating the translation of concepts into viable medical technology businesses.
-In fact, Stanford Biodesign’s mission,
+In fact, Stanford Biodesign’s purpose,

-closely reflects our own.
-Sharing the same philosophy that medical technology innovation must be rooted in filling unmet clinical needs rather than simply pushing technology, Stanford Biodesign and Fogarty Innovation have long collaborated on many fronts.
-Fogarty staff is involved in the selection of Biodesign Fellows who later often apply to join our Company-in-Residence or Summer Extension programs.
-Many Fogarty educational programs are also open to Biodesign Fellows.
-Biodesign, in turn, hosts the annual Thomas J. Fogarty, MD, Lecture and invites Fogarty staff to be involved in many ongoing activities, including offering educational lectures and participating on technology assessment panels.
+is similar to our own.
+Stanford Biodesign and Fogarty Innovation share the same philosophy that medical technology innovation must start with an unmet clinical need, rather than an idea for a new technology, and the two organizations have have long collaborated on many fronts.
+Fogarty staff help interview and select Biodesign Innovation Fellows who later often apply to join our Company-in-Residence or Summer Extension programs.
+Many Fogarty educational programs are also open to Biodesign fellows and staff.
+Stanford Biodesign, in turn, hosts the annual Thomas J. Fogarty, MD, Lecture and involves our staff in many activities, from lecturing in courses to participating on technology assessment panels.

-Both management teams collaborate on critical societal and policy issues that impact the early-stage medtech innovation ecosystem.
-Diversity by Doing Healthtech (DxD) is the latest example of a joint initiative to raise awareness of inequity in our industry, help individuals take action to create a more just and inclusive environment, and share the results over time.
+The two management teams also collaborate on critical societal and policy issues that impact the early-stage medtech innovation ecosystem.
+Diversity by Doing Healthtech (DxD) is the latest example of a joint initiative that seeks to enhance diversity, inclusion, and equity in the health technology industry.

 Among those in our growing list of alliances are: